 This page was reviewed under our medical and editorial policy by

-Adenocarcinoma is a type of cancer that may occur almost anywhere in the body, starting in glands that line the insides of the organs.
+Adenocarcinoma is a type of cancer that starts in glands that line the insides of the organs, which is why it can affect different body areas.
 Adenocarcinoma forms in glandular epithelial cells, which secrete mucus, digestive juices or other fluids.
+In some cases, adenocarcinoma spreads to other parts of the body, and at that point, it's called metastatic adenocarcinoma.

 Carcinoma is the most common type of cancer overall.
 It begins in epithelial cells, which are found in various linings in the body, such as the skin, the mucous membranes coating the inside of the gastrointestinal tract, and the tissue layers surrounding the inside or outside of organs.